Suntub

 Suntub is the second studio album by Danish musician ML Buch, released on 27 October 2023 through 15 Love.
 Buch self-produced and played all instruments on the album aside from several drum recordings, working on it over the span of five years.
-It received acclaim from critics, appearing on several lists of the best albums of 2023.
+It received acclaim from music critics, later appearing on several lists of the best albums of 2023.

 Background and recording

 Buch spent five years making Suntub, which she explained was "the time it needed"; for three of those years she lived in the "countryside by the ocean", explaining that she "need[ed] to be on [her] own to make this music".
 Buch played all instruments, and produced and mixed the record herself, aside from several drum recordings played by her friend Tanya.
 Buch recorded her vocals in her car and reamped her guitar through her car's stereo as well as "in Kalundborg swimming pool, sauna, [and] changing room".